 Who this tier fits: First-time backyard farmers with stable income elsewhere, OFW families starting a side income, and farmers transitioning from chickens or goats.
 The risk is manageable, the learning curve is real, and the profit is enough to motivate but not enough to live on.

-What you can do: Run a proper 10-pig fattener cycle with a purpose-built pen, plus a small reserve.
+What you can do: Run a 6-7 pig fattener cycle with a purpose-built pen, plus a small reserve.
 This is the most common starting point for serious backyard farmers.
+The "10 pigs on ₱100K" claim only works if the pen is already built and you bought your weaners in a price dip.

 | Item | Amount (PHP) |